Bible Crafts and Activities for Kids

 "What Did the Big Fish Eat?"
 Jonah and the Whale Review Game

 This activity comes from the lessons "Hide and Seek, The Story of Jonah and the Whale" on The Resource Room.

 This big fish has swallowed many things including Jonah.

 What you will need:

 1. Paint the top side of two paper plates pink (This will be the inside of the fish.).

-2. Print out the fish fin patterns, and cut them out.
+2. Print out the Fish Fin Patterns, and cut them out.

 3. Place the tail fin patterns on a paper plate as shown in the diagram, trace the patterns, and cut them out.

 4. Glue the tail to the top of one of the paper plates so that the fins are curving downwards.
 (This paper plate will be the top of the fish.)

 5. Glue the two side fins to the same paper plate on the sides of the plates as shown in the diagram.

 6. Cut a slit at the edge of the paper plate just behind both fins as shown in the diagram and then cut out a wedge shape.

 7. Glue the paper plate with the fins on it to the other paper plate starting at the back of one side fin and ending at the back of the other side fin.

 8. Bring the top paper plate over top of the bottom paper plate at the fins.
 Glue it together at the overlapping area.
 This will make the mouth open.

 9. Fold the bottom part of the top fin over about a 1/4" from the bottom.
 Glue it to the top of the fish.

 10. Stuff the fish with some crinkled up scrap paper and paint the